bspaulding/Sheets/README.md

 Usage
 ----------

-To retrieve a list of supported spreadsheet formats at runtime:
+To retrieve a list of parseable spreadsheet formats at runtime:

-    Sheets::Base.formats # => ["csv", "xls", "xlsx", "ods"]
+    Sheets::Base.parseable_formats # => ["csv", "xls", "xlsx", "ods"]

 To open a spreadsheet, pass initialize Sheets::Base.new either a file path: